 Team NEURO studies genetic and epigenetic origins of intellectual disabilities, autisms, epilepsies and cerebral palsies, which affect up to one in seven children world-wide.

 The identification of the genetic etiology of these NDDs is the first step in the journey to understand the underlying, complex neurobiology of brain development and function.
 Team NEURO has precision genomics and functional genomics capabilities to investigate a broad range of genetic causes as well as underlying molecular mechanisms of a diverse set of genetic alterations using patient-derived cells, stem cells, animal models or computational biology tools.

-Our group has made great leaps in this field.
+The NEURO Group has made great leaps in the field of NDDs.
 We identified the first gene for non-syndromic intellectual disability, many epilepsy genes, we pioneered systematic chromosome and later genome-wide sequencing and have rewritten the understanding of the causes of cerebral palsies as partly genetic.
-We have discovered, or contributed to the discovery of, more than 100 different genes in new and unexpected biological pathways essential for normal brain function—such as non-sense mediated mRNA decay.
+We have discovered, or contributed to the discovery of, more than 200 disease genes and uncovered novel biological pathways essential for normal brain function.

 Our key research strengths are: